mwebb33/slab_application_examples/sld5-circuitpython/circuitpython-overview.md

 ## Systems Overview
 This is an implementation of CircuitPython for the xG24.
 ![Architecture](doc/cp-architecture.png)
 On the xG24 chips, CircuitPython is run on a thread in the Dynamic Multiprotocol system.
 The RTOS can be selected between FreeRTOS or Micrium OS.
-There are also other threads for Zigbee, BLE, Proprietary corresponding with protocols.
+There are also other threads for Zigbee, BLE, and Proprietary corresponding with protocols.
 Currently, only BLE is supported.

 Supporting protocols requires writing additional custom modules in shared-bindings.